-Over the last few years you have been doing a lot of Kiss conventions and you still seem to have really strong connections to the band and the fans.
+Over the last few years, you have been doing a lot of Kiss Conventions, and you still seem to have stable connections to the band and the fans.
 But once you split up with Kiss, do you ever get any negative feelings being part of Kiss and connected to them?

 You are talking about the Coventry shows in 1973?

 Bill: Yeah.
-Unfortunately it is not going to be the whole show.
-There is a whole show that I videotaped back then.
-It is only going to be one song but it will be interesting to see them back in December 1973.
+Unfortunately, it is not going to be the whole show.
+There is a full show that I videotaped back then.
+It is only going to be one song, but it will be interesting to see them performing live in December 1973.
 But we still talk.
-I see Paul quite often and Paul on going on his first solo tour since he did the solo album back in the 70´s.
-The new album is great, it is going to come out in October.
+I see Paul quite often and Paul on going on his first solo tour since he did the solo album back in the ’70s.
+The new album is great, and it is going to come out in October.
 So everything is fine.
-It is actually exciting to see them out on the road again.
+It is exciting to see them out on the road again.
 I´m glad to see them back in make-up now.

-When KISS started to think about a possible re-union back at 1996, did they ask you to be part of it?
+When KISS started to plan the reunion back in 1996, did they ask you to be part of it?

-Bill: Well, there are still a little bit of animosity between the two and the two.
+Bill: Well, there is still a little bit of animosity between the two and the two.
 They couldn’t quite get back and feel the same about it.
-I was a little concerned when I went to see the Reunion tour in New York and I noticed that Gene and Paul had dressing rooms on one side of the Garden and Peter and Ace had dressing rooms on the other side.
+I was a bit concerned when I went to see the Reunion tour in New York, and I noticed that Gene and Paul had dressing rooms on one side of the Garden, and Peter and Ace had dressing rooms on the other side.
 I always demanded that they had to get ready together.
-I was really concerned then that they were really separated.
+I was really concerned then that they were separated.
 They were together and yet separate.
 It showed it was not quite all back together again.
-It was together as far as doing it musically and doing it for the fans and for the Reunion but they really weren’t together as far as a real solid band being together every second.
+It was together as far as doing it musically and doing it for the fans and the Reunion, but they really weren’t together as far as a real solid band being together every second.
 It was two and two.
 So I was not surprised when it didn’t work out.